 Customer Profile vs Persona

 A customer profile and persona are different ways of describing the target market.
 Customer profiles contain basic information such as age range, household income, geographic location, whether the family has kids or pets, and so on.
-In the B2B context, the customer profile includes business information such as market services, annual sales and number of years in business.
+In the B2B context, the customer profile includes business information such as market services, annual sales, and the number of years in business.

 Customer profiles are more commonly a part of traditional sales and marketing approaches that tend to focus on whether someone has the money to buy the product and not necessarily on whether they’re interested in buying it.
 As a profile is made up of generic information, it doesn’t do a deep dive into customers’ values or the basis of their purchase decisions.

 This is what the customer persona is for, it is a detailed representation of the target customer.
 The persona is semi-fictional and based on research of your desired or existing audience.
-This individual has a name, photograph, values, preferences, dislikes and motivations – the more detailed the description, the better the customer persona.
+This individual has a name, photograph, values, preferences, dislikes, and motivations – the more detailed the description, the better the customer persona.